ericclack/overtone-loops/README.md

 An attempt to make a really simple loop syntax for Overtone.
 Maybe this will be simple enough to use with students at code clubs?

+Currently this work is highly experimental.
+Feel free to leave suggestions on the Issues page.

 For example:

 ```